domaindrivendev/Swashbuckle.WebApi/README.md

 1. Add a new file to your WebApi project.
 2. In Solution Explorer, right click the file and open it's properties window.
 Change the "Build Action" to "Embedded Resource".

 This will embed the file in your assembly and register it with a "Logical Name".
-The Logical Name is based on the Project's default namespace, file location and file extension.
-For example, given a default namespace of "YourWebApiProject" and a file located at "/SwaggerExtensions/index.html", then the resource will be assigned the name - "YourWebApiProject.SwaggerExtensions.index.html":
+This can then be passed to the relevant config. method.
+It's based on the Project's default namespace, file location and file extension.
+For example, given a default namespace of "YourWebApiProject" and a file located at "/SwaggerExtensions/index.html", then the resource will be assigned the name - "YourWebApiProject.SwaggerExtensions.index.html".

-3. You then provide a reference to the containing assembly and this "Logical Name" ot the relevant method.

 ## Transitioning to Swashbuckle 5.0 ##